-Customers were sitting at home and upgrading equipment with the extra money in their bank accounts that was not being spent on usual expenditures such as vacation, travel, restaurants, etc.
+Customers were sitting at home and upgrading equipment with the extra money in their bank accounts that were not being spent on usual expenditures such as vacation, travel, restaurants, etc.

-Worldwide PC shipments totalled 79.4 million units in the fourth quarter of 2020, a 10.7% increase from the fourth quarter of 2019, according to preliminary results by Gartner, Inc.(Gartner - Gartner Says Worldwide PC Shipments Grew 10.7% in Fourth Quarter of 2020 and 4.8% for the Year)
+Worldwide PC shipments totaled 79.4 million units in the fourth quarter of 2020, a 10.7% increase from the fourth quarter of 2019, according to preliminary results by Gartner, Inc.(Gartner - Gartner Says Worldwide PC Shipments Grew 10.7% in the Fourth Quarter of 2020 and 4.8% for the Year)

 In addition, automakers, who are using exponentially more semiconductors/electronics in modern car designs, underestimated the demand for cars in the second quarter of 2020, and further spiked the market demand for chips, when they increased their production forecasts to meet this consumer pressure.

-Semiconductor chips are extremely complex to manufacture, and building new factories to increase the supply takes billion dollar investments, and 2+ years to build the necessary production capacity.
-The timing of the pandemic coincided with the introduction of new technology nodes (more efficient methods of production and new chip designs), and many companies used the period of time with lower demand to invest in new product designs that utilise these technology improvements.
-This investment on the behalf of companies resulted in an accelerated demand for new technology nodes in mass production, before the capacity could be built up, despite investments being made in time.
+Semiconductor chips are extremely complex to manufacture, and building new factories to increase the supply takes billion-dollar investments, and 2+ years to build the necessary production capacity.
+The timing of the pandemic coincided with the introduction of new technology nodes (more efficient methods of production and new chip designs), and many companies used the period of time with lower demand to invest in new product designs that utilize these technology improvements.
+This investment on the behalf of companies resulted in accelerated demand for new technology nodes in mass production before the capacity could be built up, despite investments being made in time.